bitsbymax/Notes/React.md

   For someone who really not understand the useEffect hook.
   1. useEffect hook without mentioning any dependency array like - useEffect(someCallbackFuction) runs for every render of the functional component in which its included AFTER component is rendered.
-  2. useEffect hook with an empty dependency array like this - useEffect(callbackFunc, []) is executed only for the the initial render of the component.
+  2. useEffect hook with an empty dependency array like this - useEffect(callbackFunc, []) is executed only for the initial render of the component.
 And then it will not run in the further renders of the same functional Component until page will refresh in browser.
   3. useEffect hook with some dependencies inside the dependency array like this - useEffect(callbackFunc , [dependency]) will run for the initial render as well as when the render happen due to change in dependencies mentioned in the dependency array.

   useEffect(() => {